How long does remortgage conveyancing take?

 Some mortgage offers only last for 3 months.
 If the conveyancing process were to take longer you would have to reapply for the remortgage.
 If your circumstances change or the mortgage product is no longer available, you could find yourself unable to remortgage.

-Once you have chosen a lender, mortgage product and applied for a mortgage, the following tips will help you complete the process as quickly as possible:
+Once you have chosen a lender and a mortgage product and you have applied for a mortgage, the following tips will help you complete the process as quickly as possible:

-- Instruct an independent conveyancing solicitor - avoid ‘free legals’, take the cashback option if offered by the lender and choose your own solicitor (See: Remortgage 'Free Legals' - Is there a catch?) .
+- Instruct an independent conveyancing solicitor - avoid ‘free legals’, take the cashback option if one is offered by the lender and choose your own solicitor (See: Remortgage 'Free Legals' - Is there a catch?)

-- Tell you solicitor you are in a hurry - the solicitor won’t assume you are.
+- Tell your solicitor you are in a hurry - the solicitor won’t assume you are.

 - Ask the lender if there are any special conditions and tell your solicitor immediately.
 This allows the solicitor more time to address these as early in the process as possible.

 - Make sure the solicitor is on your lender’s panel - if they aren’t they will have to subcontract the work out which will slow things down.
-(Quittance’s panel of remortgage specialists can act for all UK lenders).
+(Quittance ensure all panel-member remortgage solicitors can act for all UK lenders).

 - Complete the forms asap - your solicitor will need you to complete and sign various forms before the conveyancing process can commence.
 Don’t delay - nothing can happen until you complete and return these to your solicitor.

 Before you instruct, check that your solicitor can act for your lender.If your solicitor is not on your mortgage lender's panel, it could cost you more money in additional fees and could delay your move.